frederic-perez/AmE-dictionary/data/dictionary.md

 __cadged__ _v_ :two: To cadge is to plead or beg for something.
 A hungry child might cadge an extra cookie from her dad while he’s baking. _He cadged money and bribed guards._
 __cadre__ _n_ :six::hammer: _The collectible cadre of brands._ _Party cadres._ _A cadre of layers._
 __caduceus__ _n_ An insignia used by the medical profession; modeled after the staff of Hermes.
-__caducous__ _adj_ Dropping off or shedding at an early stage of development, as the gills of most amphibians or the sepals or stipules of certain plants.
+__caducous__ _adj_ :two: /kuh-DOO/DYOO-kuhs/ Tending to fall easily or before the usual time.
+Dropping off or shedding at an early stage of development, as the gills of most amphibians or the sepals or stipules of certain plants.
 __cafeteria__ _n_ :mega: /kăf′ĭ-tîr′ē-ə/
 __caffè Americano__ _n_ (often just an Americano) A shot of espresso with two shots of water.
 It’s popularly said that it was named for the American GIs in Europe during World War II, who couldn’t handle the intensity of Italian espresso.
 They’d dilute it with water to make the taste more palatable.
 __caffè macchiato__ _n_ The name macchiato comes from the Italian word _macchiare_, which means “to stain or spot.”
 So essentially, a caffè macchiato is a stained (or spotted) coffee.